A Hybrid Anyon-Otto thermal machine: Introduction

 In recent times, a plethora of models of quantum thermal machines (QTMs) have been proposed and analyzed to understand the emergence of thermodynamic principles from quantum dynamics \cite{kosloff14, souravReview21}.
 The existence, albeit mostly theoretical, of such a large number of models can be attributed to two reasons.
-Firstly, the nondeterministic and destructive nature of generic quantum measurements make it difficult to uniquely and unambiguously define the quantum equivalents of classical work and heat.
-Secondly, genuine quantum phenomena have been shown to alter the performance of QTMs in a myriad of ways, depending on how they are incorporated into the model, for example, in the form of coherence in the system \cite{hardal15, camati19}, engineered heat baths \cite{scully03, lutz14, manzano16, klaers17, Niedenzu18, ray23, sen25}, many-body effects \cite{campisi16critical, fazio16,hartmann20, revathy20, piccitto22, solfanelli23, arezzo24, mukherjee24, brollo25}, etc. Apart from theoretical investigations, progress has also been made on the experimental realization of QTMs \cite{von19, gluza21, Koch2023, Aamir2025, uusnakki25experiment}.
+Firstly, the nondeterministic and destructive nature of generic quantum measurements makes it difficult to uniquely and unambiguously define the quantum equivalents of classical work and heat.
+Secondly, genuine quantum phenomena have been shown to alter the performance of QTMs in a myriad of ways, depending on how they are incorporated into the model, for example, in the form of coherence in the system \cite{hardal15, camati19, mohan25}, engineered heat baths \cite{scully03, lutz14, manzano16, klaers17, Niedenzu18, ray23, bera24, sen25}, many-body effects \cite{campisi16critical, fazio16,hartmann20, revathy20, piccitto22, solfanelli23, arezzo24, mukherjee24, brollo25}, etc. In addition to theoretical investigations, progress has also been made in the experimental realization of QTMs \cite{von19, gluza21, Koch2023, Aamir2025, uusnäkki25experiment}.